rsbeoriginal/OneDirect-Task/README.md

 4. list of available flights on that day will appear.
 5. select a flight and do final check on booking. enter username/email id and book the flight.
 6. booking id will be generated.

+## Note
+*Client Side is the required app with landing pages.
+*Admin side is the admin portal for monitoring database (Partially implemented) *Images are not getting loaded
+*You can check ticket by booking id